zesk/build/documentation/source/tools/colors.md

 - `decorate each --count code item1 item2 item3`
 - `decorate each --index code item1 item2 item3`
 - `decorate size 100`

+### Creating extensions

+You can add your own decoration extension to your code by creating a function named:

+- `__decorateExtensionFoo` - where `foo` (lowercase first letter) is the decoration name

 # Additional commands